Seasonal Bonsai Exhibition, Shiki: Four Seasons, June, Drops on the Tips of Branches

 In the indoor collection gallery, the display is changed every week to welcome visitors with bonsai in their prime.

-This permanent exhibition is titled “Seasonal Bonsai Exhibition, Shiki (Four Seasons)” and presents the seasonal bonsai for each month, including a taste of zashiki (a traditional reception room in Japan) decoration.
+This permanent exhibition is titled “Seasonal Bonsai Exhibition, Shiki (Four Seasons)” and introduces seasonal bonsai for each month.
+Visitors can enjoy these bonsai alongside zashiki (a traditional reception room in Japan) decoration.

 June, Drops on the Tips of Branches